 Keywords:

-Balsam fir, consumer, global warming, phenology, resource, spruce budworm
+Balsam fir, consumer, climate change, phenology, resource, spruce budworm

 1. Introduction

 Anthropogenic climate change has increasingly disrupted ecological interactions for the past century (IPCC 2014 and references within).
 It is expected that this trend will continue and amplify as interacting species are likely to respond differently to similar environmental changes and selective pressures (Parmesan, 2006).
-Among ecological interactions, consumer-resource relationships are fundamental to the functioning of terrestrial and marine ecosystems.
-Trophic interactions between consumers and resources may be affected by climate change through: (1) direct changes in the life history traits (e.g., fecundity, mortality) of the consumer and/or the resource (Bale et al., 2002), (2) changes in the abundance of the consumer and/or the resource due to cascading effects from higher or lower trophic levels (e.g., changes in the consumer’s predators or competitors) (Both, van Asch, Bijlsma, Van Den Burg, & Visser, 2009), and (3) differential shifts in the phenology of the consumer and/or the resource leading to phenological mismatch (Kharouba et al., 2018).
+Trophic interactions between consumers and resources, which are fundamental to the functioning of ecosystems, may be affected by climate change through: (1) direct changes in life history traits (e.g., fecundity, mortality) of the consumer and/or the resource (Bale et al., 2002), (2) changes in the abundance of the consumer and/or the resource due to cascading effects from higher or lower trophic levels (e.g., changes in the consumer’s predators or competitors) (Both, van Asch, Bijlsma, Van Den Burg, & Visser, 2009), and (3) differential shifts in the phenology of the consumer and/or the resource leading to phenological mismatch (Kharouba et al., 2018).

-The concept of phenological mismatch has evolved since its inception in the early 1990s and is still debated today (e.g., Singer & parmesan, 2020’s response to Kharouba & Wolkovich, 2020).
+The concept of phenological mismatch has evolved since its inception in the early 1990s and is still debated today (e.g., Singer & Parmesan, 2020’s response to Kharouba & Wolkovich, 2020).
 In its stricter, original form, it states that the recruitment of a consumer is high if the most energy expensive part of its life cycle is in synchrony with the peak availability of its resource (Cushing, 1990).
-While the concept originally stated that only changes in the phenology of the resource counted since the phenology of the consumer was assumed to be constant, it was later extended to the case where both the phenologies of the consumer and resource varied (Visser & Holleman, 2001).
+It was later extended to the case where both the phenologies of the consumer and resource varied (Visser & Holleman, 2001).
 The concept also assumed that maximum fitness of the consumer is achieved at phenological synchrony, i.e., when the most energetically demanding period of the consumer perfectly overlaps the peak resource availability.
-However, recent observations suggest that this might not be the case in some systems for which phenological asynchrony or mismatch is the historical baseline (Singer & Parmesan, 2010).
+However, recent observations suggest that this might not be the case in some systems for which phenological mismatch is the historical baseline (Singer & Parmesan, 2010).
 Historical mismatch can result from trade-offs between fecundity and mortality (Singer & Parmesan, 2010), mutualistic interactions (Forrest & Thomson, 2012) or intraspecific competition (Iwasa, Odendaal, Murphy, Ehrlich, & Launer, 1983).
 Relaxing the assumption of baseline synchrony complicates predictions of potential climate change impacts.
 Indeed, if synchrony is the baseline, any differential change will be detrimental to the consumer’s fitness.
 If the baseline is a mismatch, a change that decreases asynchrony will likely be beneficial to the consumer while the opposite might exacerbate the detrimental effect of asynchrony to the point of extinction of the consumer (Singer & Parmesan, 2010).